 What if I don’t have Italian Salad Dressing?
 Is there anything I can substitute?

 If you don’t have Italian Salad dressing, no problem.
 You can get a very similar flavor by using 1/4 cup canola oil and 1/4 cup rice wine vinegar or apple cider vinegar.
 You will need to add a few good dashes of salt and pepper and about 1/8 tsp of each of these: dried basil, dried oregano, garlic powder, and onion powder.
 Basically, you are making a make-shift Italian salad dressing.

 How much Sauce will the finished product produce?

 Once the sauce has simmered and thickened, you are left with about 1 cup of sauce.
 So if you really like the sauce and want to use it on your grilled meat and your rice, you may want to double or one and a half the recipe.

 Can I use a sugar substitute in place of the sugar?

 I actually don’t know.
 I have never tried using a sugar substitute and have very little experience cooking with them.
 If you have used them a lot and feel comfortable experimenting with them in this sauce, go for it and let me know how it works out.

 Yes, definitely.
 It will still work great and just make the sauce a little “healthier.”

 What can I add if I would like this to be a little spicy?

-If you would like your sauce to have a little kick you can add some crushed red pepper before you start boiling it.
-Or you can stir in a little sriracha after the sauce is finished.
+If you would like your sauce to have a little kick, you can add some crushed red pepper before you start boiling it.
+Another option is to stir in a little sriracha after the sauce is finished.